LifeInvaderr/Weather-Challenge/README.md

 URL to the deployed repository https://lifeinvaderr.github.io/Weather-Challenge/

 # How I started
 With this project, I had started strong.
-I knew the API's that I needed as well as wanted to use.
+I knew the API's that I needed (however I overlooked the "One Call portion") as well as wanted to use.
 I first set up the project with the HTML and CSS, primarily using the BULMA framework as I prefer their framework to Bootstrap.

 I then added Jquery and the code that would fetch the weather api.